gunrunners-paradise/up/README.md

 5. Contents of Help Page:

 	 Up is a tool that automates the update procedure for Debian and Ubuntu based Linux systems.

 	Commands:
-        up = full system update.
+        	p = full system update.
-        Running "up" with no options will update the apt cache and then perform a full distribution update automatically.
+	       Running "up" with no options will update the apt cache and then perform a ull distribution update automatically.

 	       up --clean = full system update with cleanup.
 	       Adding the "--clean" option will invoke the apt commands to search for and remove locally cached packages that are no longer in the repositories and remove orphaned packages that are no longer needed by programs. up --help = shows this help page. up -h = same as above.

 	By Oleg Cherkasky www.github.com/gunrunners-paradise (GNU/General Public License version 2.0)
 	Inspired by Joe Collins www.ezeelinux.com